Spenderson/tuneup/device/example firmware/checkSpeed/README.md

 It requires the `carloop` library.

-The program can be edited to request any OBD-II information from your car from your phone while it's on.
+The program can be edited to allow your phone (through the Particle cloud console) to request any OBD-II information from your car while the car is on.
 Reach out to Spencer for more info.